A gunman killed at least 14 children and a teacher at a Texas elementary school

 The shooting at the school where 600 students are enrolled began at 11:32 a.m.
 Uvalde Consolidated Independent School District officials said all local schools went into lockdown as news of the active shooter spread.

-Student and teachers were evacuated to the city's civic center where parents are being told they can now pick up their children.
+Student and teachers were evacuated to the city's civic center where parents were told they can pick up their children.

+President Biden ordered flags at the White House and other government buildings to be flown at half-staff to honor the victims and plans to speak about the shooting on Tuesday evening.
+"His prayers are with the families impacted by this awful event," White House press secretary Karine Jean-Pierre said.

+The mass shooting comes just 10 days after a shooting at a Tops supermarket in Buffalo, N.Y., that took the lives of 10 people.

 This is a developing story and will be updated.